-Community living in Queensland refers to residents of apartments or townhouses.
-Owners of apartments or townhouses have additional responsibilities which require attention and management, when compared with house owners.
+Community living in Queensland refers to residents of apartments and townhouses.

 1. Community Living Basics